uccser/cs-unplugged/docs/source/author/topics.rst

 To set up a new topic, which you can then add content to, you will first need to:

-- Create a set of required directories and markdown files within the ``topics/content/en/`` directory (replace ``en/`` if you are creating content for a different language, e.g. ``de/``).
+- Create a set of required directories and Markdown files within the ``topics/content/en/`` directory (replace ``en/`` if you are creating content for a different language, e.g. ``de/``).
-- Add several required headings to these files.
+- Add the required headings to these files.
 - Create a set of required directories and config files within the ``topics/structure/`` directory.
 - Add the minimum required configuration settings to these files.

+Before you can run ``./csu update`` and view the topic on your local machine, these Markdown and YAML files must contain some required headings and content.
+We recommend adding some placeholder content to these files and checking that you can view them locally, before moving on to adding content.

 After these steps have been completed you can run ``./csu update``, and view the topic at: